 - Download the free Krazy Coupon Lady app and “favorite” T.J.Maxx for an updated feed of the latest deals.

 - For more shopping tips, check out our freaking amazing ways to save at T.J.Maxx.

 Text BLACKFRIDAY to 57299 and receive real-time text alerts when Black Friday deals go live.

-If there happened to be a T.J.Maxx Black Friday sale in 2022, it’d be a shocking first.
+If there happened to be a T.J.Maxx Black Friday sale in 2023, it’d be a shocking first.
 Unfortunately, T.J.Maxx Black Friday deals aren’t a thing.
+This means a T.J.Maxx Black Friday ad is also nonexistent.
 But even without the extra markdowns, you have plenty of ways to save at T.J.Maxx.
 We’ll dive into our top strategies in just a sec.

 Is T.J.Maxx open on Thanksgiving?